vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 Upload StreamApp Jar
 ^^^^^^^^^^^^^^^^^^^^

-Ohara stream-app is an unparalleled wrap of kafka streams which gives you a straightforward thought to design your streaming flow.
-It offers a simple way to implement and define actions to process data between topics.

   .. tip::
     In this step, you can upload a stream-app jar for later usage in the Ohara Pipeline.
 There have a